Past Shows: Seriously Entertaining

 MAY 2014: THE INK RUNS DRY

-Borgesian understatement, Nixonian analysis, Putinian philosophy, and a rediscovered Kodak disc camera.
-The ink, the wine, and the laughs were all flowing at Tuesday May 20th’s Seriously Entertaining show as another smashing line-up of writing talent mused aloud on the creative process and the terror that one day the ink might just dry up altogether.
+The laughs and wine were flowing free at Seriously Entertaining’s May show, “Ink Runs Dry.”
+The show featured another smashing line-up of writing talent mused aloud on the creative process and the terror that one day the ink might just dry up altogether.
 Writers featured: historian Amanda Vaill; journalist and author Jonathan Alter; satirical songwriter Christopher Mason; author David Gilbert; and author and poet Jay Parini.

 APRIL 2014: IN CASE OF EMERGENCY